-How does PD play a part in Erectile Dysfunction in men?
+How does Parkinson’s disease (PD) play a part in erectile dysfunction in men?

 - Male impotence, otherwise known as erectile dysfunction (ED), refers to difficulty with achieving and maintaining an adequate erection.

-- While these medications are contraindicated in certain heart conditions, they are generally safe to use in combination with antiparkinson’s medications and more effective in younger age groups.
+- While these medications are contraindicated in certain heart conditions, they are generally safe to use in combination with antiparkinson’s medicines and more effective in younger age groups.

 - The general physician and urologist should conduct a complete physical examination.